MiraGeoscience/las-geoh5/docs/source/usage.rst

 Basic usage
 ===========

+If you are a Geoscience ANALYST user, you can also skip this section since the import/export dialogs will be available through the menu system in ANALYST.
+I you are not an ANALYST user, you should give it a try!  las-geoh5 will be included in the free viewer.
+If you're *still* not convinced, or if you're an advanced user or developer and need to run a custom ui.json, then read on to learn how to run via ui.json.

 The main entry points to the various modules are ``ui.json`` file (stored under the ``las_geoh5_assets`` directory).
 The ``ui.json`` has the dual purpose of (1) rendering a user-interface from Geoscience ANALYST and (2) storing the input parameters chosen by the user for the program to run.
 To learn more about the ui.json interface visit the